Anakha-Sadanandan/knights-path-interview-exercise/README.md

- This is a program that finds the shortest path a knight can take between two points on a standard 8x8 chessboard.
+ This is a Python program that finds the shortest path a knight can take between two points on a standard 8x8 chessboard.
 In chess, knights move in an L-shape: 2 squares along one dimension, 1 square along the other.

  ![knight-moves](https://user-images.githubusercontent.com/27274397/211841486-af58f1e4-e8a0-4f8a-bc1c-bf2386d022b7.png)